 In this blog post, we explore the various types of B2B financing options available and discuss how businesses can choose the best financing option for their specific needs.

 B2B lending and funding are both forms of B2B funding designed to give small businesses the working capital that they need to grow their business.
-An example of b2b lending would be invoice factoring—where a factoring company will pay the business 80% to 90% of the total outstanding amount on an invoice that the lender will collect payment on later.
+An example of B2B lending would be invoice factoring.
+This is where a factoring company will pay the business 80 or 90 percent of the total outstanding amount on an invoice that the lender will collect payment on later.

 Venture debt, on the other hand, is an example of B2B funding.
 It’s a debt-based financing that helps start-ups get on their feet.
 It’s a feasible alternative to equity investment for many businesses.
-Another example of b2b funding is structured equity products, which are bonds and fixed terms with a guaranteed return form of lending.
+Another example of B2B funding is structured equity products.
+These are bonds and fixed terms with a guaranteed return form of lending.
 Investors in a start-up will lend that start-up a certain amount of money for a set term, with the agreement that they will get a certain amount back after that term.